 City of Burbank business tax certificates and business licenses are not transferable.
-Any change as to the ownership of the business, the location of the business, or the nature of business conducted, will require a new business tax certificate or business license which will be subject to all applicable approvals and a change fee.
+Any change as to the ownership of the business, the location of the business, business name, or the nature of business conducted, will require a new business tax certificate or business license which will be subject to all applicable approvals, a change fee, and zoning review and related fee.

 Businesses who have premises located in Burbank shall post their business tax certificate or business license on the premises.
 For those businesses who operate in Burbank without a fixed location, a copy of the registration or license shall be carried on their person.
 If a vehicle is involved in the business activity, the vehicle may be required to display a current year decal affixed for identification and acknowledgement of payment.